 Poems about anxiety help people name fear and worry.
-Anxiety poetry often shows fast thoughts and tight breathing.
-Simple words make strong feelings easier to understand.
+Anxiety poetry often shows racing thoughts and tight breathing.
+Simple words make strong emotionseasier to understand.

 In clinical settings, professionals such as Anat Joseph, LCSW, PsyA, explain that reading and writing can build awareness, though they do not replace therapy.